ibm-cloud-docs/containers/trusted-profile.md

 Additionally, if you plan to use **Classic infrastructure** you must enable the **Add/Upgrade Storage (Storage Layer)** and **Storage Manage** permissions.
 To enable these permissions, navigate to the [Trusted profile dashboard](https://cloud.ibm.com/iam/trusted-profiles){: external} in the UI and select the relevant trusted profile.
 Click **Classic infrastructure**, then expand the options under **Sales** and **Devices** to find the permission.

-### Minimum requirements for individual storage components
+## Minimum access requirements for individual storage components
 {: #tp-minreqs-component}

+A minimum set of access policies are required for a trusted profile to be used for your storage components.

 ### VPC block storage
 {: #tp-minreqs-vpc-block}